 Silver Strand State Beach

 The beach is actually in two parts: a 2.5-mile stretch of ocean beach and a 1/2-mile stretch of beach along the calmer waters of the San Diego Bay.
-If you are staying at Loews Coronado Bay Resort, Silver Strand State Beach is within walking distance.
+If you are staying at Loews Coronado Bay Resort, Silver Strand State Beach is within walking distance though the resort regularly operates a shuttle from the lobby.

 - Camping (self-contained recreational vehicles, motorhomes, or trailers only)